-On January 21, 2020, we announced positive results from the updated Preliminary Economic Assessment for the Gramalote Ridge deposit (the "Gramalote PEA").
+On January 21, 2020, we announced positive results from the Gramalote PEA.
 For additional information, please refer to the "Gramalote Project, Colombia, NI 43-101 Technical Report" (the "Gramalote Report"), which was voluntarily filed on SEDAR on March 2, 2020, and available at www.sedar.com.